The Marlowe Papers

 The Marlowe Papers is a novel by Ros Barber published in 2012.
-It won the Hoffman Prize in 2011, the Desmond Elliott Prize in 2013 and was joint-winner of the Authors' Club Best First Novel Award.

 The novel, written in blank verse, is a story about the English 16th century poet Christopher Marlowe, contemporary of William Shakespeare.
 In this tale, Marlowe's murder in 1593 is a fake and he lives on to write the plays and poems ascribed to Shakespeare.

 The Desmond Elliott Prize judges called the book a "unique historical conspiracy story".
 According to Barber, she has encountered hostility because of the novel's Marlovian premise.
 She says, "It's a work of fiction.
 You can believe that Shakespeare of Stratford wrote the works and still enjoy it."
+Novelist Andrew Motion called it "either commendably ambitious or pointlessly elaborate."
+Kirkus Reviews said "Lush, inspired and provocative, this spellbinding dossier conjures up a bewitching Marlowe."
+Author Charles Nicholl said "Despite this shaky scaffolding of literary conspiracy, there is a great deal to enjoy in The Marlowe Papers.
+Barber conjures up some beautifully realized scenes."
+Author Adam O'Riordan called it an elegant addition to the Christopher Marlowe fiction genre.
+Author John Sutherland said "The Marlowe Papers grips.
+But it will pay to bone up on the relevant Wikipedia entries before embarking on the novel."

+The Marlowe Papers won the Hoffman Prize in 2011, the Desmond Elliott Prize in 2013 and was joint-winner of the Authors' Club Best First Novel Award.

 The book was adapted as a play by Barber and Nicola Haydn, performed by Jamie Martin in 2016.